pyeatt/SDSMT_thesis/README.md

    d.
 Type "pdflatex harvey"
    e.
 Type "pdflatex harvey"

+<H4>Overleaf</H4>
+   1. Download files & unzip
+   2. Create new blank project in Overleaf
+   3. Upload all TEX (.tex .bib .dtx .cls .sty) files
+   4. Use re-name harvey.tex and use that as the primary .tex file
+   5. by default, images need to be in a folder labelled "images"

 <H2>Getting Started</H2>

 You can use Harvey's thesis as a template.
 Copy <code>harvey.tex</code>